 The church is deeply interested in the building up of the Christian home; therefore it has a responsibility for the training of parents, many of whom lacked such training before marriage, and all of whom might be benefited by further study and counsel.
-Parent education is conducted by the Department of Education of the General Conference through two types of societies in the local church.
-The Home and School Association where a church school exists, or the Christian Home Council where there is no church school.
+Parent education is conducted by the Department of Education of the General Conference through the Home and School Fellowship.